prmr/SoftwareDesign/modules/Module-05.md

 ### The Decorator Design Pattern

-In some case we would like to optionally add some "features" to an object, but still be able to treat the object like any other object of the same type.
-Continuing with the example of the drawing editor, we might want to add a border to some figures, or maybe give it transparency, or a non-photorealistic rendering, etc. Implementing features such as these *statically*, as attributes of the classes, has several drawbacks.
-First, not all objects will necessarily have an attribute, which means that the methods of the object would have to implement support for a feature that is never used.
-Second, and perhaps more importantly, the number of potential combination of features increases exponentially with the number of figures, and so it goes with the general complexity of the code.
+In some cases we would like to optionally add some "features" to an object, but still be able to treat the object like any other object of the same type.
+Continuing with the example of the drawing editor, we might want to add a border to some figures, or maybe give some figures a transparency, or a non-photorealistic rendering, etc. Implementing features such as these *statically*, as attributes of the classes, has several drawbacks.
+First, not all objects will necessarily have a given feature, which means that the methods of the object would have to support a feature that may never be used.
+Second, and perhaps more importantly, the number of potential combination of features increases exponentially with the number of features, and so it goes with the general complexity of the code.
 For example, for the `Rectangle` class to be able to handle three features, the code of methods such as `draw` would have to account for 8 different possibilities.
 A better solution is to compose features *dynamically*.
 The **Decorator Design Pattern** captures the main underlying idea.

 ![](figures/m05-decorator1.png)